-For the four surveys taxa numbers were variable between sites and surveys but no sites had taxa richnesses that were indicative of preceding water quality that was toxic to macroinvertebrates (minimum taxa richness recorded of eight).
+For the four surveys taxa numbers were variable between sites and surveys.
+The survey on 23 August 2017 recorded low taxa numbers but this was due to high preceding flows.
+No sites had taxa richnesses that were indicative of preceding water quality that was toxic to macroinvertebrates.
 Long term trends in taxa richness are also evident at some sites in the Kapuni Stream.
 This trending, undertaken for the July and October 2014 surveys, showed a statistically significant (P<0.05) negative trend in taxa richness at all sites except for site 3.
 After the October 2014 survey, the need for this trending was reconsidered.
 As the relationship between taxon richness and stream health is not linear, as both highly polluted and pristine waters can produce low taxa richness, it was decided to discontinue the trending of taxon richness.

-Overall, the MCI scores for nearly all sites were similar to their respective means.
-The Kapuni Stream was generally in 'good' to 'very good' health and the impact (if any) of the industrial activity at Kapuni was not discernible.
+Overall, the MCI scores for nearly all sites were similar to or higher than their respective means.
+The Kapuni Stream was generally in 'good' to 'excellent' health and the impact (if any) of the industrial activity at Kapuni was not discernible.